benquarmby/react-concur/proptypes-ftw/slides.md

 ---

+# Understanding the Aussie accent

+## Source
+## Sauce

+???

+- Secret to understanding the Aussie accent
+- Pronounce a couple of words and you'll be able to hear the difference - it will all make sense
+- So clear once you know what to listen for right?

+---

-# The "what" and "why"
+# PropTypes - The "what" and "why"

-* Component schema
+## Component schema

-* Contract with consumers
+## Contract with consumers

-* Self documentation
+## Self documentation

-* Validation
+## Validation

 ???